-What Does it Take to Be a Paper Goods Machine Setter, Operator, or Tender?
+What Do Paper Goods Machine Setter, Operator, or Tender Do?

 Example of Paper Goods Machine Operator Job Set up, operate, or tend paper goods machines that perform a variety of functions, such as converting, sawing, corrugating, banding, wrapping, boxing, stitching, forming, or sealing paper or paperboard sheets into products.

 Life As a Paper Goods Machine Operator